-No hoopla: Virus upends Trump, Biden convention plans
+No hoopla: Virus upends Trump and Biden convention plans

-WASHINGTON (AP) — At the last minute, President Donald Trump and his Democratic rival, Joe Biden, are searching for places to impressively yet safely accept their parties’ presidential nominations as the spread of the coronavirus adds fresh uncertainty to the campaign for the White House.
+WASHINGTON — At the last minute, President Donald Trump and his Democratic rival, Joe Biden, are searching for places to impressively yet safely accept their parties’ presidential nominations as the spread of the coronavirus adds fresh uncertainty to the campaign for the White House.

 Trump said Wednesday he’s considering giving his Aug.
 27 acceptance speech on the grounds of the White House, a move that could violate ethics law.
 Biden, meanwhile, scrapped plans to accept the Democratic nomination on Aug.
 20 in Milwaukee, where the party has spent more than a year planning a massive convention.